pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/01-community-cloud-for-pixie.md

 ## Get Help

-Please reach out on our [Community Slack](https://slackin.px.dev/) or file an issue on [GitHub](https://github.com/pixie-io/pixie/issues).
+Please see our [Troubleshooting](/about-pixie/troubleshooting/) guide, reach out on our [Community Slack](https://slackin.px.dev/) or file an issue on [GitHub](https://github.com/pixie-io/pixie/issues).